 Here's a large picture of the box as it comes with all of the feet.

 I've got all of the feet included in the set pictured here one row at a time, so the first picture is the first row, the second picture is the second row and so on.
 That should help identify which is which and remember, Google is your friend if you need to know what each foot does and how to use it.

 Sometimes these feet can be used for several purposes and also might be known by several different names – be prepared to experiment and see what you can do with them all.
-There is lots here I still have to learn about, for example what is the difference between a rolled hem foot and a round rolled hem foot – I will actually enjoy trying them out and learning more.
+There is a lot here I still have to learn about, for example, what is the difference between a rolled hem foot and a round rolled hem foot – I will actually enjoy trying them out and learning more.
 There are also several called a Cording Foot and they can look quite different depending on what type of cord you want to use, so check out all of those possibilities too.
-I’m already enjoying the knit foot, it’s like a little mini walking foot.
+I'm already enjoying the knit foot, it's like a little mini walking foot.

 Some of these feet you might never use, but for such a great price you can get all of the feet you really do need and use for much cheaper than buying them individually.
 As your sewing skills broaden the feet you need will already be there in your sewing box waiting for you.

 I hope to follow up with more articles looking at the various different feet, but there are a lot so that will take some time.
 In the meantime, here at the bottom is a summary of a few articles to get you going.

 Pin and share this image to help out anyone who bought the set and doesn't know which is which, so they can come over and download the picture with all the names on it.
 They'll thank you!